Seattle University School of Law: Access to Justice Institute

 The Access to Justice Institute (ATJI) is home to the law school's pro bono, public interest, and social justice activities.
 The ATJI is also home to the Incubator Program, which trains and provides resources to lawyers that want to start their own law firms that serve moderate-income clients.

 The Adolf A. Berle Jr. Center on Corporations, Law and Society

-The Center promotes and hosts legal research, education, and events on the role of the rule of law to govern and mediate the relationship between governments, corporations, individuals, and society.
+Established in 2009, the Adolf A. Berle Jr. Center promotes and hosts legal research, education, and events on the role of the rule of law in governing and mediating the relationships among governments, corporations, individuals, and society.

 Fred T. Korematsu Center for Law and Equality

-The center is the civil rights arm of the law school and it aims to advance justice and equality through research, advocacy, and education.
-According to their website, the Center seeks to combat discrimination, train the next generation of social justice advocates, and helps underrepresented communities learn to advocate for themselves.
+The center is the civil rights arm of the law school, and it aims to advance justice and equality through research, advocacy, and education.
+The Center seeks to combat discrimination, train the next generation of social justice advocates, and helps underrepresented communities learn to advocate for themselves.
 The center is named after dissident Fred T. Korematsu, who was incarcerated by the U.S. government during the Japanese internment camps of World War II.

-In 2024 the Korematsu Center moved to the University of California, Irvine School of Law.
+In 2024, the Korematsu Center moved to the University of California, Irvine School of Law.

 Rankings

-Law school rankings of Seattle University School of Law include: